Rules and Guidelines for AL Code

 This page defines the rules and guidelines to follow when writing AL code in an extension package for Dynamics 365 Business Central.
 The rules and guidelines are grouped according to two importance levels: critical errors that must be resolved, and important errors that should be resolved.
 Errors that are not resolved must include an explanation and justification for the error.

 - Code uses encryption key functions such as IMPORTENCRYPTIONKEY, EXPORTENCRYPTIONKEY, CREATEENCRYPTIONKEY, and DELETEENCRYPTIONKEY.
-(It is fine to use the ENCRYPT and DECRYPT functions.)
+(It is fine to use the ENCRYPT and DECRYPT methods.)

 - Code uses ASSERTERROR.